1851 French coup d'état: Preparations for the coup

 The coup d'état was meticulously planned from 20 August 1851.
 Preparations and planning for this coup took place at Saint-Cloud.
 Among the conspirators were Jean-Gilbert Victor Fialin (a loyal companion of Louis-Napoléon), Charles de Morny (Louis-Napoléon's half-brother), and General Jacques Leroy de Saint Arnaud.
 On 14 October, Louis-Napoleon asked the Parliament to restore universal male suffrage but the request was turned down.
 His request for a reconsideration of the constitutional reform proposal was also turned down on 13 November.
 Prepared to strike, Louis-Napoleon appointed General Saint-Arnaud as the Minister of War and a circular was issued reminding soldiers of their pledge of "passive obedience".
 Followers of the President were appointed to various important positions: General Magnan as the Commander of the Troops of Paris, and Maupas, Prefect of Haute-Garonne as Prefect of Police of Paris.
 Convinced that the coup was now inevitable after the latest refusal, Louis-Napoleon fixed the anniversary of the coronation of Napoleon in 1804, and the victory at Austerlitz in 1805, as the day for the coup.
-The operation was christened Rubicon, alluding to Julius Caesar.
+The operation was christened Rubicon, in an allusion to Julius Caesar.